harel-coffee/SAX-auto/Conbots/EAAI24/README.md

     stable-baselines3=1.3.0

 We recommend using **python 3.6**, as it is based on an older stable-baselines version which included gail. the code will not work for **python 2.7**.

+## How to cite
+Mulian, H., Shlomov, S., Limonad, L., Noccaro, A., & Buscaglione, S. (2024).
+[Mimicking the Maestro](https://doi.org/10.1609/aaai.v38i21.30369): Exploring the Efficacy of a Virtual AI Teacher in Fine Motor Skill Acquisition.
+Proceedings of the AAAI Conference on Artificial Intelligence, 38(21), 23224-23231.